MaMMoS-project/MagneticMaterialsOntology/src/README.md

 ### Build or update the ontology

-* Change to the directiory `MagneticMaterialsOntology`
+* Change to the directory `MagneticMaterialsOntology`
 * Edit the file `src/build_onto.py`
 * Run the command `python src/build_onto.py`
   This creates the file `magnetic_material_mammos.ttl`